lightning/bolts/02-peer-protocol.md

 reason, the `cltv_expiry_delta` for the *outgoing* channel is used as the delta across a node.

-We can derive the worst-case number of blocks between outgoing and incoming HTLC resolution, given a few assumptions:
+The worst-case number of blocks between outgoing and incoming HTLC resolution can be derived, given a few assumptions:

-* A worst-case reorganization depth `R` blocks
+* A worst-case reorganization depth `R` blocks.
 * A grace-period `G` blocks after HTLC timeout before giving up on an unresponsive peer and dropping to chain.
 * A number of blocks `S` between transaction broadcast and the transaction being included in a block.

-The worst case is for a forwarding node (B) which takes the longest possible time to spot the outgoing HTLC fulfillment, and then takes the longest possible time to redeem it on-chain:
+The worst case is for a forwarding node (B) that takes the longest possible time to spot the outgoing HTLC fulfillment and also takes the longest possible time to redeem it on-chain:

 1. The B->C HTLC times out at block `N`, and B waits `G` blocks until